 - How do the attitudes and behaviours of the young, tech-savvy, and expectant consumer differ to those of the older, traditional consumer?

 - What are the feature categories most important to both customer segments and which banks have invested most effectively to provide an experience matching consumer desirability?

 - A behind the login analysis of how global banks are providing these features and satisfying customer desires?

 - How the attitudes, behaviours, and desires of traditional bank customers who also hold an account with a digital bank differ to customers who do not?

 Our recent COMPASS Banking 2020 research has revealed two distinct consumer segments marked apart based not only on their attitudes and behaviours to accessing their online banking services but on the features they most desire from their bank.

 Our research, leveraging banking consumer survey and banking services audit data, shows that young tech-savvy consumers more highly desire features within Cards, Spending, Saving, Personalisation, and International Travel categories.
 Our digital maturity research reveals that across these five categories digital banks provide 53% of features while traditional UK and Irish banks are providing 25%.
 Digital banks are more effectively satisfying the digital service demands of this consumer segment.

-Some of the brands we will be sharing results and insights on include:
+Some of the brands we shared results and insights on include: